alissa-huskey/python-class/docs/exercises/flashcards.md

 ### Part 13: Prettify flashcards

-This part is about making the the flashcards look nicer.
+This part is about making the flashcards look nicer.
 Feel free to adjust these suggestions to your taste.